 Hanson selected their location

-as the valley as proven its self as a quality site to grow wine grapes.
+as the valley has proven to be a quality site to grow wine grapes.
 An added bonus was the

 spectacular scenery overlooking the picturesque Similkameen Valley.
 The wineries name embraces the history of the valley.

-The Winery produce 2800 cases per year and focus on consistent quality
+The Winery produces 2800 cases per year and focuses on consistent quality

 Philosophy: Using top quality materials along with sound winemaking practices we will make small lots that will bring the best out in our wines

 The wines are anchored on fruit from the 100-acre Blind Creek Vineyard, one of the most highly regarded vineyards in the Similkameen Valley.

 Blind Creek, which was developed 10 or 12 years ago, is owned by Larry Lund (former owner of Okanagan Hockey School in Penticton) and his friend, businessman Ron Bell.
 These gentlemen, along with Penticton builder Jim Morrison, hold one-quarter interest in the Similkameen Collective.
 A quarter is owned by Road 13 and a quarter is owned by J-M. The final quarter is held by Vancouver wine merchant Brian Berry.

 A small family run winery recently opened.
 They produce two wines Chardonnay and Merlot/Cabernet

 Located near Keremeos the winery has operated since 1978 under the direction